shwejanraj/currency-exchange/README.md

-# Getting Started with Create React App
+# A Simple Currency-Exchange React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This is a simple React App.
+That can be used as a currency exchanger.
+* The values are fetched from API.
+* User can select the currency they want to exchange and to which currency, and enter the amount to get the equivalent value.

 ## Available Scripts